emard/ulx3s/examples/blinky/README.md

 ![G2 pin](./images/blinky-assign-clk.PNG )

-that assigns our local varable `i_clk` to the constraint file item `clk_25mhz` connected to our chip at pin "G2":
+that assigns our local varable `i_clk` to the constraint file item `clk_25mhz` which is connected to our chip at pin "G2" as shown in the LPF Constraint File:

 ```
 # The clock "usb" and "gpdi" sheet